 Oral Drug Delivery

-Oral delivery is the preferred route for drug administration because it is less invasive than other traditional routes.
-The pharmaceutical and biotechnology industries are continuously developing peptides, proteins, biopolymer, and macromolecular drugs for the treatment of a variety of diseases.
-However, many of these new drugs are poorly bioavailable when administered orally and often fail to be therapeutically effective.
-We have developed hierarchical nanoengineered microparticles, microdevices, and monodispersed polymeric particles to address these challenges.
+Oral dosing is preferred by both patients and providers because it is less invasive than injectables and leads to higher patient adherence.
+As the range of pharmaceutical products expands to include peptides, proteins, biopolymer, and macromolecular drugs, many compounds are poorly bioavailable when administered orally and often fail to be therapeutically effective.
+We have developed hierarchical nanoengineered microparticles, microdevices, and monodispersed polymeric particles to address these challenges and ensure that sensitive cargos are protected against degradation in the GI tract, and those therapeutics are delivered at the site where they will be the most effective.
 We are also interested in understanding how structural cues can influence bioadhesion and drug permeability at the epithelial interface.